core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 TODO fix
 -->

-A broker could become overloaded if it always had to provide the most recent cached resource representation of a topic_data to a subscriber.
+A broker could become overloaded if it always had to provide the most recent cached resource representation of a topic-data to a subscriber.
 On deployments with a large number of clients and with many topic resources this would represent a big burden on the broker.

 For this reason is it recommended to consider changing the default Max-Age Option, which has a value of 60 in CoAP, in order to cater to different deployment scenarios.